 Dad bought us back lots of memorable gifts from Italy.
 Mum tells me that he bought her a beautiful gold bracelet and I got a gorgeous outfit and fur cape jacket which I loved and wore everywhere.
 I still have it.
 He bought my brother Frank pants and a striped jumper which I can remember Frank wearing and Linda was a baby so he bought her back baby outfits.

 Dad was away from us for six long weeks and when he came back, he was happy to see us, but also a little sad as he didn't know when he would see his family again.
 Times were tough for migrants as they never had the social media that is around now.
-Imagine if they could have talked and seen each other through Skype instead of talking on a home phone if you were lucky enough to have one.
+Imagine if they could have talked and seen each other through our current technology instead of talking on a home phone if you were lucky enough to have one.

 Dad would eventually return back to his hometown of Bitritto Bari, but not for another 4 years.